Tempelhof Airport Street Circuit

 The Tempelhof Airport Street Circuit is a street circuit located at the former Berlin Tempelhof Airport in Germany.
 It is home to the Formula E Berlin ePrix.
 It hosted its first race as round 8 of the 2014–15 Formula E season.
-After not holding a race in 2016, the venue was used again with an updated layout for the 2016–17 season.
+After not holding a race in 2016, the venue has been used again since 2017.

 History

 Development

-The 2.469 km anti-clockwise track features 17 turns and was designed by Rodrigo Nunes.
+The 2.469 km anti-clockwise original track featured 17 turns and was designed by Rodrigo Nunes.

 Venturi driver Nick Heidfeld described the circuit as follows: "It looks like it’s going to be a very twisty and challenging circuit with 17 turns in under 2.5 km, and I think the fans are going to have great visibility wherever they are.
 Many corners are just followed by the next which also partly shows that overtaking will not be easy, on the other hand, with so many corners followed by each other it’s easier to mess up and make a small mistake and then maybe the driver behind can capitalise on this.
 The two longer straights will be best for overtaking and using the FanBoost.
 It will be crucial to get into a good rhythm to get plenty of laps in and to learn the track quickly.
 It will also be interesting to see how the circuit is built up as normally on a street circuit there is no run-off so and no room for mistakes but in Berlin it could be more open allowing a little more margin for error."

 The course runs under the canopy roof of the historic Tempelhof Airport terminal from turn 13 to turn 14 and then again during turn 17.